SCRT-HQ/VaporShell/README.md

     - `$template.ToYAML()`
         - This does the same thing as the `ToJSON()` script method, but outputs to YAML (`cfn-flip` required)

-See the next section for a quick walkthrough on tying those together!
+See the next section for a quick example on tying those together!

 ## Examples